ISEE.U: Distributed online active target localization with unpredictable targets: Introduction

 Further, real-world teams of agents have to deal with unaccounted changes in the environment and constantly moving targets.
 Such scenarios demand fast response, lightweight algorithms that return online estimates, fast enough for the operation to achieve its goal.

 \paragraph*{Related work} Target localization is a long-standing problem, and with many different setups, assumptions, and data models considered in prior work.
-One line of work considers static sensors as~\cite{Taylor2006}, where the problem is formulated in a Bayesian framework, or in~\cite{EkimGomesXavierOliveira2009}, where the proposed estimator arises from an optimization framework.
+Target localization can be seen as a variant of the network localization problem~\cite{beck2008,stoica2006,8493177,SOARES2021108066,domingos2022robust}.
+One line of work in the target localization problem considers static sensors as~\cite{Taylor2006}, where the problem is formulated in a Bayesian framework, or in~\cite{EkimGomesXavierOliveira2009}, where the proposed estimator arises from an optimization framework.
 Another take on the same problem is the optimal fixed sensor placement for target tracking, pursued in~\cite{Ucinski2004} and, more recently, in~\cite{Xu2017}.
 Mobile sensor networks add to the static setting in terms of area coverage, adaptability to the environment, a target behavior, and, of course, improve the quality of sensing and estimation.
 Cooperative active sensing harnesses mobility and cooperation in teams of agents to boost performance and flexibility in target localization and tracking~\cite{Zhou2011,Zhou2017,Renfrew2018}.
 The work of Hook et al.~\cite{Hook2015} develops an active localization solution using bearing information.
 The centralized algorithm has an online and offline flavor and assumes static targets.
 In our work, in contrast, we assume range data, with a fully distributed online operation and moving targets.